mhantsch/maxtend/documentation/documentation.md

 Shift      æÆ   (^)  çÇ   œŒ   (˘)  (°)  (¯)  (¸)  (˙)  ¿~       Shift
 ```

+A set of [international multilingual characters](https://colemak.com/Multilingual) (for latin alphabets) is available on the AltGr layer.
+These include accented letters as well as additional punctuation symbols, e.g. *¡Hola, niña!*.

-Note: the AltGr layer contains several dead keys[^deadkey], indicated by parentheses, e.g. `(˘)`.
+Additional accented letters can be produced via dead keys[^deadkey], indicated above by parentheses, e.g. `(˘)`.
 Typing one of these keys will modify the next letter:
 - `AltGr`+`~` is ~ – to produce ã ẽ õ ñ etc.
 - `AltGr`+`r` is ` – to produce à è ò etc.
 - `AltGr`+`t` is ´ – to produce á é ó etc.